Master of Science in Occupational Therapy

 - Immunization records

-- DPT (Diphtheria, Tetanus, and Pertussis) or T-DAP Booster.
+• DPT (Diphtheria, Tetanus, and Pertussis) or T-DAP Booster.
+A booster must be kept current within the past 10 years.

 The MSOT program offers several types of fieldwork experiences integrated throughout the curriculum designed to provide students with the opportunity for carrying out professional responsibilities under appropriate supervision and professional role modeling.
 All fieldwork experiences are graded on a pass/fail basis.
 Due to the competition for fieldwork sites, occupational therapy students within this program must be prepared to relocate, possibly out of state, during Level I and II fieldwork experiences.
 All fieldwork must be completed in no more than 24 months following the completion of academic coursework.